BerWang/web/04 Effective Sprints.md

 ## 2 Getting Feedback

 As part of the learning process you will need to conduct one of your sprints in a lab session so that your lab supervisors can watch and provide you with feedback that you can use to improve.
-You should attend the lab session that **starts at 09:00**.
+Discuss this with your lab supervisors and agree on the session you will attend.